AI Doom-Scrolling: How to Stop Obsessing Over AI News

 - Learned helplessness: Constant exposure to narratives about AI's unstoppable advance can create a sense that nothing you do matters — a state psychologists call learned helplessness.
 When this spirals into deeper questions about humanity's purpose, it can become AI existential anxiety

 - Derealization: Excessive consumption of AI content — especially about deepfakes, AI consciousness, or simulation theory — can trigger feelings that reality itself is becoming untrustworthy.
-See our dedicated AI psychosis & derealization guide
+See our dedicated AI psychosis & derealization guide.
+A closely related experience is AI authenticity anxiety — the creeping sense that your own thoughts and creativity are no longer fully yours

 Physical Health Impact

-- Elevated cortisol leading to headaches, muscle tension, and digestive issues
+- Stress-related symptoms such as headaches, muscle tension, and digestive issues

 - Eye strain and postural problems from prolonged screen time